How Mastercard Dispute Resolution Affects Merchants

 What About the Chargeback Guide?

-If we look at our Beyond VCR: Surveying the Impact of Visa Claims Resolution study released last year, we see merchants were less-than-enthusiastic about the changes.
-Most said VCR either made no difference, or actually made things harder for merchants.
+Well, results have been mixed.
+One study conducted a year after Visa Claims Resolution adoption found that most merchants felt VCR either produced no difference, or actually made things more difficult.
 The policy simplified certain processes, but reduced timeframes and new workflows complicated others.

 Have Additional Questions?